DataDog/integrations-extras/sqreen/README.md

 * Security Incident Detected by Sqreen
 * User Logged into an Application from a New Country

-Once set up, you'll be able to review these rules' full definitions from the [Security Rules list][2].
+Once set up, you can review these rules' full definitions from the [Security Rules list][2].

 ## Setup